 Designed for supervisors & agency leadership to enhance leadership skills.
 Content will include application to homeless housing & service delivery.

 All Home is making $100,000 available to offer individualized technical assistance to local nonprofits providing housing and services to people experiencing homelessness.
-All Home invites technical assistance providers, consulting firms and independent consultants to submit a Letter of Interest to be included in a pool of technical assistance providers from which eligible nonprofits can select.
+The submission deadline for letters of interest passed (on 8/31).

-For nonprofits serving people experiencing homelessness (in King County): More information will be made available in the coming weeks.
-If you are interested in learning more about what resources may be available, please contact Triina Van.
+More information will be shared in the coming weeks.
+If you have any questions, please contact Triina Van.

 Best Practices In Emergency Shelter Workshop (March 29, 2017)